As the weather warms with spring, mothers everywhere begin singing praises that their children can finally go outside again!

 - Read a History lesson while children swing on the swingset.
 The movement can help children (especially those with focus challenges) to better pay attention to what is being read.

 - Go through the yard and identify the trees there.
-Use these backyard trees resources to help children identify the different types of trees, including their bark, leaves, seeds, buds and more.
+Use field guides to help children identify the different types of trees, including their bark, leaves, seeds, buds and more.

 No matter what you do outside, or how you do it, taking advantage of the great outdoors will infuse life and energy into your homeschool.